dshinnn/Prolog-Projects/Project 3/README.md

 To complete this project, we had to

-1) define the following operators : if, then, and, or
+a) define the following operators : if, then, and, or
 b) be able to consult the rules presented below using the defined operators
 c) list the derived facts (with confidence indicators true or maybe)based on user input.